 Current plans include initiatives to:

-- Deliver a detailed, integrated functional/anatomical neural circuit map in five organ systems; develop/pilot novel electrode designs, surgical procedures, and stimulation protocols leveraging insights from the functional maps and the initiatives described below
+- Deliver detailed, integrated functional and anatomical neural circuit maps in multiple organ systems; develop/pilot novel electrode designs, surgical procedures, and stimulation protocols leveraging insights from the functional maps and the initiatives described below

-- Develop next-generation tools for visceral nerves (optogenetics, stimulating/recording electrodes, cell-type specific tracing, etc.) needed to complete aims in the initiative described above
+- Develop next-generation tools for the peripheral nervous system (optogenetics, stimulating/recording electrodes, cell-type specific tracing, etc.) needed to complete aims in the initiative described above

 - Partner with industry and FDA to explore utility of existing, approved devices to address new, small-market indications

-- Assemble data from other SPARC initiatives into a coordinated data resource, develop user-friendly computational tools, and incorporate new computer modeling methods for the wider research community
+- Assemble data from other SPARC initiatives into a public data resource; develop user-friendly computational tools, and incorporate new computer modeling methods for the wider research community